Last updated: October 31, 2022

 What third-party cookies are used?

 A ‘third-party cookie’ is a cookie that is set by a third-party website.
 While you are browsing a website, a third-party website may also set cookies on your device.
 Should you wish to not accept these cookies, you can adjust your browser settings to not accept these cookies; links to instructions are available for popular browsers towards the bottom of the page.
+We do not use any third-party cookies.

 How do I adjust browser settings to control cookies?